Top 10 AI Video Transcription Tools in 2026

 Why it stands out: A simple, familiar path from audio or video to transcript and subtitle output

-Riverside remains appealing to podcasters and interview-driven creators because it combines recording and transcription in the same environment.
-If your content starts inside Riverside, keeping transcription there can simplify the production process.
+Riverside still appeals to podcasters and interview-driven creators because it combines recording and transcription in the same environment.
+If your content starts inside Riverside, keeping transcription there can simplify production.

 Best for: Podcast and interview creators who want recording and transcript generation together